RivenSkaye/mpv-scripts/yeetpls/README.md

 	- The value returned should be a string that can be written to a playlist file, according to the playlist spec.
 - `test_format`:
 	- Argument given for this function is always just the content of the file.
-	- The value returned should be a boolean
+	- The value returned should be a boolean.
 	- If multiple format specs allow for the same parser to be used (m3u/m3u8 for example), an extra step is required:
 		- Mention this in any PR to add functionality
 		- Provide a list of all formats that match
+		- Explain _why_ this shouldn't be a separate parser.
+Following m3u8 example: does mpv handle the charset internally?
+		- This will probably end up with a translation table of `format, parser` where there will be duplicate entries in the parser field
+			- Feel free to suggest a better fix :^)
 	- Provide an internal way of matching the spec
 	- Try to also match the current file content
 		- Examples include not adding optional fields that the file currently doesn't use